JBarmentlo/Matcha-Sekesi/README.md

-# NEVM-crud-tutorial
+# Matcha Sekesi - A TinderLike

-A basic NEVM crud
+A basic tinderlike web app built on a Vue2 / express / mysql stack.

 ## Install The dependencies